 Network information is required on the Avaya SBCE to allocate IP addresses and masks to the interfaces.
 Note that only the A1 and B1 interfaces are used, typically the A1 interface is used for the internal side and B1 is used for external.
+Each side of the Avaya SBCE can have only one physical interface assigned.

-To define the network information, navigate to Network & Flows → Network Management in the main menu on the left-hand side and click on Add.
+To define the network information, navigate to Device Specific Settings → Network Management in the main menu on the left-hand side and click on Add.
 Enter details for the external interfaces in the dialogue box:

-- Enter a descriptive name in the Name field. - Enter the default gateway IP address for the external interfaces in the Default Gateway field. - Enter the subnet mask in the Network Prefix or Subnet Mask field. - Select the external physical interface to be used from the Interface drop down menu.
+- Enter a descriptive name in the Name field. - Enter the default gateway IP address for the external interfaces in the Default Gateway field. - Enter the subnet mask in the Subnet Mask field. - Select the external physical interface to be used from the Interface drop down menu.
 In the test environment, this was B1. - Click on Add and an additional row will appear allowing an IP address to be entered. - Enter the external IP address of the Avaya SBCE on the SIP trunk in the IP Address field and leave the Public IP and Gateway Override fields blank. - Click on Finish to complete the interface definition.